MrWhitee4/WebScraper/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions get you started on what you need to run the script locally on your machine.

 ## Prerequisites